Any good marketing plan is incomplete without an SEO audit. And as part of our Ladder 2017 Marketing Series, we did just that.

 If we did want to push this even further, improving page speed, which we covered in the previous section, is one big one.
 However specific to the structure of this page, is the requirement to click ‘learn more’ to scroll down.
 This is an issue because many people will try and scroll, not be able to, assume it’s broken and bounce.

 Speaking of the content further down the page; we sure do have a lot of it.

 This is really excellent; we have a lot of industry buzzwords here, many variations of the main keyword we’re trying to rank for and plenty of actual text – remember Google can’t see images – text is all Google has to go on.
 Additionally, because users can scroll down so far, it’s likely their time on site is much higher, thus decreasing our risk of short clicks.

-It’s always great for this text to be natural language; that’s what Google wants after all; but we might want to consider spicing it up a little bit by adding in relevant keywords tactically.
+It’s always great for this text to be natural language; that’s what Google wants after all, but we might want to consider spicing it up a little bit by adding relevant keywords tactically.

 To figure out what keywords to use, just scroll down to the bottom of the search results page for your top keyword to the related searches section.

 It looks like location is an important modifier (London, Brisbane, Los Angeles).
 There are also a couple of keywords like ‘saas’ and ‘digital’ we could consider including that Google deems relevant.
 For more related keywords, we can look back at the results we got from keyword planner; e.g. growth strategies, marketing software, and lead generation.

 To apply this to the page, we should switch up some of the times we mention ‘growth marketing’ and substitute it for one of these related words like ‘digital’ or ‘strategies’.
 This helps us avoid ‘keyword stuffing’ penalties by mentioning the same keyword too many times.